Welcome Student Leaders

 - Annual budget spreadsheet

-- May 1-20, 2020 – Students notified in CIS to accept scholarship and complete post-acceptance process (photo and thank you letter)
+- May-July – Students notified in CIS to accept scholarship and complete post-acceptance process (photo and thank you letter)

-- March 1-15, 2020 – Student leaders offer role and confirm availability and meeting schedule
+- March 1-15 – Student leaders offer roles and confirm availability and meeting schedule

-- Accept scholarship through financial aid services on CIS
+- Accept you scholarship through financial aid services on CIS

-- Write thank-you note for scholarship to send to your scholarship sponsor
+- Write a thank-you note for the scholarship to send to your scholarship sponsor

 - Follow the Lassonde Institute on social media

 - Review marketing plan, budget and event schedule

 - Confirm UCard access to the student leader office at Lassonde Studios